edwar64896/gspstreamresponse/README.md

 ```
 ### Using it with platformio

-add the following line to your lib_deps in platformio.ini
+add the following lines to your lib_deps in platformio.ini
  - https://github.com/edwar64896/gspstreamresponse
  - https://github.com/edwar64896/functional-avr
  - https://github.com/edwar64896/gspgrouped